ursi/js-framework-benchmark/README.md

+# Shpadoinkle

+Add your Shpadoinkle benchmarks to `benchmarks.nix` then run `nix-shell` (or `nix develop --impure` to use the flake).
+Instructions will be printed to the terminal.

 # js-framework-benchmark

 This is a simple benchmark for several javascript frameworks.
 The benchmarks creates a large table with randomized entries and measures the time for various operations including rendering duration.